Kurento/kurento/source/mastering/kurento_architecture.rst

 architecture, which is in contact with application developers and, for this reason, it needs to be designed pursuing simplicity and flexibility.

-On the **left side**, we have the Kurento Server, which implements the media plane capabilities providing access to the low-level media features: media transport, media encoding/decoding, media transcoding, media mixing, media processing, etc. The Kurento Server must be capable of managing the multimedia streams with minimal latency and maximum throughput.
-Hence the Kurento Server must be optimized for efficiency.
+On the **left side**, we have the Kurento Media Server, which implements the media plane capabilities providing access to the low-level media features: media transport, media encoding/decoding, media transcoding, media mixing, media processing, etc. The Kurento Media Server must be capable of managing the multimedia streams with minimal latency and maximum throughput.
+Hence the Kurento Media Server must be optimized for efficiency.

 Kurento APIs and interfaces
 ---------------------------

-The capabilities of the media plane (Kurento Server) and signalling plane (Application) are exposed through a number of APIs, which provide increasing abstraction levels.
+The capabilities of the media plane (Kurento Media Server) and signalling plane (Application) are exposed through a number of APIs, which provide increasing abstraction levels.

 Following this, the role of the different APIs can be summarized in the following way:

-- **Kurento Protocol**: Is a network protocol exposing the Kurento Server capabilities through `WebSocket`:term: (read more in :doc:`Kurento Protocol section <kurento_protocol>`).
+- **Kurento Protocol**: Is a network protocol exposing the Kurento Media Server capabilities through `WebSocket`:term: (read more in :doc:`Kurento Protocol section <kurento_protocol>`).

 - **Kurento API**: Is the object oriented view of the Kurento Protocol.
 This